-We provide a range of services directly to men such as a anonymous national helpline that any man, anywhere can call us.
+We provide a range of services directly to men such as an anonymous national helpline that any man, anywhere can call us.
 We also support others to provide services for men so we run a one day training course, a national conference and a directory of services.
 We also give male victims a public voice by campaigning for them, sitting on Government and other committees and giving presentations around the country.

-We employ three members of part-time staff to operate the help-line and rely on a small team of volunteers to run the charity.
+We employ four members of part-time staff to operate the help-line and rely on a small team of volunteers to run the charity.
 Three of the team are qualified Independent Domestic Violence Advisers (IDVA) and two have Domestic Abuse Services Manager qualifications.
 We currently receive no funding for our helpline from trusts or grant-making bodies so we rely on the kind generosity of the public to provide this vital service.

 Find out what we do in more detail here.

-Mark Brooks (Chairman)
+Mark Brooks OBE (Chairman)